 There are numerous causes of Dry Eyes.
-Here are ten common ones:
+Here are nine common ones:

 Menopause – Females entering menopause are among the most prone to dry eye.

-Medications – Antihistamines and decongestants may cause dry eyes but other medications can cause dry eye as well (These medications include, pain relievers, antihistamines, tranquilizers, oral contraceptives, beta-blockers, diuretics, and antidepressants).
+Medications – Antihistamines and decongestants have a well-known side effect of causing dry eyes but other medications can cause dry eye as well (These medications include, pain relievers, antihistamines, tranquilizers, oral contraceptives, beta-blockers, diuretics, and antidepressants).

 Diseases – Certain diseases are linked to chronic dry eye, such as Sjogren’s syndrome.
-Other diseases that impact dry eyes are keratoconjuntivitis, sicca, xerophthalmia, lupus erythematosus, Grave’s disease, diabetes, and scleroderma.
+Some other diseases that impact dry eyes are Keratoconjunctivitis Sicca, Xerophthalmia, Lupus Erythematosus, Grave’s disease, Diabetes, and Scleroderma.